IhateCreatingUserNames2/MaiMai/README.md

 # MaiMai AI Agent System

-**MaiMai AI Agent System** allows players to spawn personal AI agents running through LLMUnity with a **custom AI agent name** and **custom AI agent system prompt**.
+**MaiMai AI Agent System** allows players or Devs to spawn personal AI agents running through LLMUnity with a **custom AI agent name** and **custom AI agent system prompt**.
 Additionally, you can create **fixed AI agents** in the scene with customizable names and system prompts.

+This system Uses LLMUnity for inference.
+It has RAG Implementation for Each Ai Agent.
+Each one has its own memory and its own rag.

 ---
 ## HOW TO INSTALL MAI MAI WITHOUT LANG GRAPH